SkillsUnion/tamkeen-cloud/3.2-introduction-to-ci-cd/github-action.md

 ## **5. Security and Secrets Management**

-Security is a central concern in CI/CD.
+Security is a central concern in CICD.
 GitHub Actions supports encrypted **secrets** to store sensitive data like API keys, tokens, or credentials.
 These secrets are accessible inside workflows via environment variables.

 Example usage:
 ```yaml